aws-samples/redcap-on-aws/README.md

 ### 6. Amazon Simple Email Service (SES) - production mode

-By default, SES is deployed in sandbox mode.
+By default, SES is deployed in sandbox mode, meaning that any email you send that is not a valid identity will fail.
+REDCAp's configuration check, that sends an email to `<redcapemailtest@gmail.com>`, will fail due this.
 You can request production access from the AWS console.
 More info [here](./docs/en/ses.md)

 The installation by default assumes your `MAIL FROM domain` to be in the form of `mail.<your_domain.com>`.
 If this is not the case, you can modify the [Backend.ts](./stacks/Backend.ts) file and the property `mailFromDomain` to the `SimpleEmailService` constructor to specify one.